TheOnceAndFutureSmalltalker/vehicle_detection/writeup.md

 ### Feature Extraction - Histogram of Oriented Gradients (HOG)
 The last type of feature extraction looks at the gradient of the pixels - the direction of change of pixel values.
 Each of the figures below shows an original image and its histogram of gradients.
 Again, the vehicle HOG is quite different from the other three and a good candidate for machine learning.
-The code that generated these images is in the jupyter notebook lane_detection.ipynb in the code cell with the same title as the this section.
+The code that generated these images is in the jupyter notebook vehicle_detection.ipynb in the code cell with the same title as the this section.

 <br />
 <p align="center">